mdn/content/files/en-us/mozilla/firefox/releases/113/index.md

 {{FirefoxSidebar}}

 This article provides information about the changes in Firefox 113 that affect developers.
-Firefox 113 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and ships on [May 09, 2023](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).
+Firefox 113 was released on May 09, 2023.

 ## Changes for web developers

-### Developer Tools

 ### HTML

-#### Removals
+No notable changes.

 ### CSS